meagmohit/EEG-Datasets/README.md

 * **Eye-blinks/movements**
   1. [Involuntary Eye Movements during Face Perception](http://www2.hu-berlin.de/eyetracking-eeg/testdata.html): Dataset 1, 26 electrodes, 500Hz sampling rate, and 120 trials.
 Eye movements and pupil diameter record, EEG and EOG data is present when subject is presented a happy/sad/angry face on the screen. [[Article]](http://www.jneurosci.org/content/suppl/2009/09/30/29.39.12321.DC1/Supplemental_Material.pdf) [P.S: Dataset available on request only]
   2. [Voluntary-Involuntary Eye-Blinks](https://drive.google.com/file/d/0By5iwWd39NblS2tRWmVTdmRzZUU/view?usp=sharing): Voluntary eye-blinks (subject were asked to blink voluntarily within 1s of audio stimulus) and involuntary eye-blinks (natural) was recorded for 20 subjects on 14 electrodes using g.tec.
 For each subject, 3 sessions with 20 trials each are present in .mat format. [[Article]](https://www.sciencedirect.com/science/article/pii/S0925231216001569)
+  3. [EEG-eye state](https://archive.ics.uci.edu/ml/datasets/EEG+Eye+State): Eye-state labeled data for one continuous recording of EEG of 117 seconds with eye-closed and eye-open labels.
+The dataset was recorded from Emotiv headset.

 * **Miscellaneous**
   1. [MNIST Brain Digits](http://mindbigdata.com/opendb/index.html): EEG data when a digit(0-9) is shown to the subject, recorded 2s for a single subject using Minwave, EPOC, Muse, Insight.
 Includes over 1.2M samples.